Club official: Barcelona must shed veterans to balance books | Sports-Games

 - Spain

-Barcelona won't be able to reduce its salary burden to sustainable levels until several veteran players finish their contracts, the club's financial vice president said Thursday.
+Barcelona won't be able to reduce its salary burden to sustainable levels until several veteran players finish their contracts, the club's financial vice president said.

 While presenting the budget for this season, Eduard Romeu warned it will likely take another two seasons before Barcelona is able to get its player salary load within manageable limits.